ApolloNet/tabi/WORK_SUMMARY.md

 - Results: a query with variables and some bindings (I've got stuck with graphQL variables and Vue Apollo but it's not that hard afterwards)
 - Search: bindings and event emitter
 - Style: homebrew quick and dirty responsive CSS
+- CityMap: a component including a Leaflet map and a marker centered on the location of the city

 ## Docker